-However, the following are 2 other cost-effective options with greater flexibility:
+However, the following course is a cost-effective option with greater flexibility:

-The last two options are delivered exclusively online.
+This course is delivered exclusively online.
 This means I can study outside of work hours, so it won’t interfere with my position as Marketing Assistant at Pampered Pets.
 They are also self-paced, so I can complete the course in my own time.
-The courses will take 30 hours and 90 hours respectively, which means it will take between six weeks and three months to complete.
+The course will take 75 hours, which means it will take between six weeks and three months to complete.

 I would like to begin this course before the end of this financial year.
 As such, I would welcome the opportunity to discuss this further with you at your earliest convenience.